-- A postmortem series of adult patients with sickle cell disease found that renal failure was the cause of death in about 20% of cases.
+- A post-mortem series of adult patients with sickle cell disease found that renal impairment was the cause of death in about 20% of cases.

-- The disease causes a glomerulopathy with proteinuria and progressive renal insufficiency, leading to end-stage renal failure (ESRF); renal papillary necrosis is another possible mechanism of acute renal syndromes.
+- The disease causes a glomerulopathy with proteinuria and progressive renal insufficiency, leading to ESKD; renal papillary necrosis is another possible mechanism of acute renal syndromes.

-- Albuminuria is a sensitive marker of glomerular damage and precedes the onset of renal failure.
+- Albuminuria is a sensitive marker of glomerular damage and precedes the onset of renal impairment.

-- There are no effective therapies to prevent the onset of renal failure other than good management of the condition in order to reduce the incidence of, and ameliorate, sickling crises.
+- There are no effective therapies to prevent the onset of chronic kidney disease other than good management of the condition in order to reduce the incidence of, and ameliorate, sickling crises.

-- Great care should be taken to avoid or adjust the dose of nephrotoxic drugs which may precipitate acute or acute on chronic renal impairment.
+- Great care should be taken to avoid or adjust the dose of nephrotoxic drugs which may precipitate acute or acute on chronic kidney disease.

-- Those with ESRF will require renal replacement therapy and should be considered for transplantation.
+- Those with ESKD will require renal replacement therapy and should be considered for transplantation.